great-wyrm/web3/docs/characters.md

 The authority of the contract deployer can be mitigated in the future by transferring ownership of the contract from the original deployer(s) to a community-controlled account (e.g. a multisig contract).

-We have chosen EIP-2535 because Moonstream, which initiated this project, has extensive production experience managing EIP-2535 proxy contracts on mainnets.
+One reason we have chosen EIP-2535 is that Moonstream, which initiated this project, has extensive experience managing EIP-2535 proxy contracts on mainnets.

 ## Eras and origins